jgabaut/amboso/README.md

   - When running inside a dir containing an `amboso` folder, `anvil` will try to source `amboso_fn.sh` from `./amboso/amboso_fn.sh` instead of the file located inside global installation `/usr/local/bin/amboso_fn.sh`.
   - You should see a warning message if a version mismatch occurs.

-This command hints you to symlinking `./amboso` to `super_repo/anvil`, and shows differents outputs based on the queries made.

-It can now also show how the repo itself complies with amboso specs to run in git mode.

 ## General usage <a name = "generalusage"></a>